Poll: Is Heather Morris’ Advantage On ‘Dancing With The Stars’ Really Unfair?

 The DWTS producer then claimed that Morris’ is already finding her stint on the show on the ABC show “challenging” because the dances she’s learning are completely different to the style of dancing she’s done before.

-“[Morris] has not ever partner danced,” the Dancing With the Stars producer said of Morris.
+“[Morris] has never partner danced,” the Dancing with the Stars producer said of Morris.
 “It will be interesting to see the dynamic between she and Maks.”

-Inquisitr wants to know what you think of Heather Morris’ appearance on Dancing With the Stars.
+The Inquisitr wants to know what you think of Heather Morris’ appearance on Dancing with the Stars.
 Does she have an unfair advantage ahead of the other contestants?
 Cast your vote on the latest DWTS controversy in the Playbuzz poll below.